sefunmi4/qpp-lang/README.md

 This demonstrates the toy toolchain using the runtime scheduler and wavefunction simulator.

-For a more thorough test of the simulator, try `docs/examples/wavefunction_demo.qpp`:
+For a more thorough test of the simulator, try `docs/examples/wavefunction_demo.qpp`.
+This example has been simplified to use only gates and measurements so it builds cleanly with the current compiler:

 ```bash
 qppc docs/examples/wavefunction_demo.qpp wf.ir